The first female African American dancer in the American Ballet Theatre, Misty Copeland broke ballet barriers, both racial and body-related.

 I keep hoping for a reinstatement, for Pluto to return to the end of the line of planets, the period, the punctuation of the galaxy.
 It wasn’t so long ago, we were planetary, a speck of dark matter floating around the Milky Way, our parents’ universe.

 Margherita Urbani is an illustrator, graphic designer and art director.
 She was born and received her education in Italy before moving to the States in 2008.
 Her comics have been published in The New York Times, IL Magazine, Apartamento Magazine and others.

 Iranian women avoid body hair like the plague.
 The norm is to commit to hairlessness, which is ironic for a population predominantly blessed with thick, dark hair.
-Women who embrace the natural hair on their bodies are deemed unattractive, nonconformist and unsophisticated.

 For comedians Carolyn Castiglia and Lane Moore, painful topics mean opportunities for entertainment and connection.